amanmadov/msin617-final-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Since coding bootcamps are the most popular way of learning software development these days, I tried to simulate a coding bootcamp for Touro University.
+Since coding bootcamps are the most popular way of learning software development these days, I have tried to simulate a coding bootcamp academy for Touro University.

 - I have tried to follow responsive design guidelines for the project and tested all pages with different devices (both desktop and mobile).
-- Color codes are taken from Touro's GST website.
+- Color codes and the combinations are taken from Touro's GST website.
 - Some of the text content is copied from Touro's GST website and Udacity's website.
 - Images are taken from Pexels.com.
 - Only font-awesome icons and Google's 'Poppins' font is used as an external source.